Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Make sure that written submissions are short and directly address the points at issue.
 This helps in making your application clear and to the point.

-If the payment claim is itemized, prepare separate written submissions for each item claimed.
+If the payment claim is itemised, prepare separate written submissions for each item claimed.
 This structured approach helps in dealing with each item’s specific issues effectively.

 Counteract Respondent’s Arguments